Determine whether a copyright permission is necessary

 When you are determining whether permission is required, do not forget that multiple copyrights can subsist in the same item.
 This includes, for instance, where a book includes photographs or illustrations that have separate copyright from the text, potentially requiring you to obtain more than one permission.

 If permission is required, you will need to find the copyright owner.
-To help protect yourself against legal action, you should seek to obtain the copyright owner's permission in writing before you copy the work.
+To help protect yourself against legal action, you should seek to obtain the copyright owner's permission in writing before you copy or re-use the work.
 The copyright owner has the right to refuse you permission, to set conditions and/or to ask you to pay a fee for permission.

 If you need the Library to undertake the copying for you, and your request does not fall within an exception in the Copyright Act, a Library staff member will need to see evidence of the copyright owner's permission before the copy is made.